Rubrics and criteria in Canvas

 Criteria, marking guides and rubrics

-Criteria are descriptions of the standards you are looking for in an assignment.
+Criteria describe the standards expected in assignments.
 These form the basis of both marking guides and rubrics.

 Download a sample marking criteria (MS Word)